Grant-Weaver-31/Atorus/README.md

 # Atorus
-Proof of my coding requirements for Atorus
+Proof of my coding ability for Atorus